Replacements of the entire roof and all the gutters, and all windows and doors of your residential rental property:

 Repainting the exterior of your residential rental property:

-- By itself, the cost of painting the exterior of a building is generally a currently deductible repair expense because merely painting is not an improvement under the capitalization rules.
+- By itself, the cost of painting the exterior of a building is generally a currently deductible repair expense because merely painting isn't an improvement under the capitalization rules.

-- However, if the painting directly benefits or is incurred as part of a larger project that is a capital improvement to the building structure, then the cost of the painting is considered part of the capital improvement and is subject to capitalization.
+- However, if the painting directly benefits or is incurred as part of a larger project that's a capital improvement to the building structure, then the cost of the painting is considered part of the capital improvement and is subject to capitalization.